 Status of This Website

-This website is now accepting new members; it exists for educational and entertainment purposes as outlined above.
+This website is not currently accepting new members, but you may join the waitlist; the site exists for educational and entertainment purposes as outlined above.

 This website is a member of the wider tildeverse and has been inspired in part by Paul Ford's original tilde.club.